Bear Viewing: A Family Affair

 Photo Joern Rohde

 Jacob took the photo while seated safely inside a company Jeep.
 This is the same practice guests can expect from a Whistler Photo Safaris tour, one that optimizes safety not only for guests, but for the bears themselves.
 Guides are always conscious of maintaining a safe viewing distance.
-The Get Bear Smart Society recommends keeping 100 metres back from bears.
+Get Bear Smart recommends keeping 100 metres back from bears.
 This is close enough to elicit gasps of awe from guests, who can take photos from inside the vehicle, but far enough away to keep the wild bears wild.

 “By maintaining a safe distance, and not getting out of the car, the bears don’t get overly comfortable with us, or people for that matter,” Jason says.
 “They maintain a healthy fear of us.”